lostindark/DriverStoreExplorer/README.md

 * .NET Framework 4.6.2 or newer
 * Windows 7 or newer

-To build the code yourself, open Rapr.sln in Visual Studio 2019.
-Visual Studio 2017 may also work but it is not guaranteed.
+To build the code yourself, open Rapr.sln in Visual Studio 2022.
+Older Visual Studio versions may also work but it is not guaranteed.

 ## Releases
 Download the latest version here: https://github.com/lostindark/DriverStoreExplorer/releases/latest.